Eidher/promotions/README.md

 $ docker-compose up
 ```

-Go to your browser to `http:localhost:2080`
+When finished, go to your browser (Chrome) to the url `http:localhost:2080`.

-If you need to change the port number, go to docker folder and modify `.env` file.
+If you need to change the port number, go to docker folder and modify `.env` file and run `docker-compose up` again.

 ## Author